BernardoRamalhete/chat-app/README.md

 <h2></h2>

 <h3 align='center'>Is this webapp finished?</h3>
 <p>Short answer: no. I don't consider any project really finished, that's always some new featured to be implemented, some refactoring that could be done and some minor bugs that fly over our heads.
-But it's in a usable state and I am glad and proud of out it come out in this stage!</p>
+But it's in a usable state and I am glad and proud of how it came out in this stage!</p>
  <p>&nbsp</p>

 <h2></h2>